gspiii/MKDocs/docs/Exchange/MessageTrace.md

 ![Screenshot](../img/proofpoint2.PNG)

 The above being an example of such a label.
-In this case, the email is in the users quarantine which can be released by the user once logging into [https://myspam.rivco.org:10020/euweb/login](https://myspam.rivco.org:10020/euweb/login)
+In this case, the email is in the users quarantine which can be released by the user once logging into -internal spam prortal

 ???+ Example
     ![Screenshot](../img/proofpoint3.PNG)